0-k/prosumerpolicy/README.md

 ### Prerequisites

-This model depends on the packages Numpy and Pandas for data wrangling and [Gurobi](https://www.gurobi.com/documentation/8.0/quickstart_windows/py_python_interface) python package for optimization.
+This model depends on Python >3.5, the packages Numpy and Pandas for data wrangling and [Gurobi](https://www.gurobi.com/documentation/8.0/quickstart_windows/py_python_interface) python package for optimization.
 Gurobi offers a free license for Academic use.

 ### Sample Usage